Insper/ComputacaoEmbarcada/docs-src/Lab-7-RTOS-LCD.md

          - crie o `but0`
          - crie a função `draw_button_new`
          - modifique a tarefa `task_lcd`
           1. Compile e programe o código
           1. Verifique a funcionalidade do programa
-         - rele na tela, o botão deve mudar!
+         - toque na tela, o botão deve mudar!

 #### melhorando a `draw_button_new`